tarantool/doc/doc/reference/reference_lua/net_box.rst

             any specified interval (for example, ``reconnect_after=5`` means that reconnect attempts are made every 5 seconds).
             When a connection is explicitly closed or when the Lua garbage collector removes it, then reconnect attempts stop.

-        *   ``call_16``: [since 1.7.2] a new binary protocol command for CALL in ``net.box`` connections by default.
-            The new CALL is not backward compatible with previous versions.
-It no longer restricts a function to returning an array of tuples and allows returning an arbitrary MsgPack/JSON result, including scalars, nil and void (nothing).
-The old CALL is left intact for backward compatibility.
-            It will not be present in the next major release.
-All programming language drivers will gradually be switched to the new CALL.
-To connect to a Tarantool instance that uses the old CALL, specify ``call_16=true``.

         *   ``connect_timeout``: a number of seconds to wait before returning "error: Connection timed out".

         *   ``fetch_schema``: a boolean option that controls fetching schema changes from the server.
 Default: ``true``.